bbatsov/batsov.com/_posts/2012-09-09-from-linux-to-osx-1-year-later.markdown

-Not having to deal with hardware problems and immature desktop apps is like a breath of fresh air and it more than compensates for the few shortcomings of OSX.
-Nothing compensates the lack of that right control key on most keyboards, but after all that's not an OS problem ;-)
+Not having to deal with hardware problems and immature desktop apps is like a breath of fresh air and it more than compensates for the few shortcomings of OS X. Nothing compensates the lack of that right control key on most keyboards, but after all that's not an OS problem ;-)

-There is great vibrant hacker community gathered around OSX and it's one of the main driving forces of the OS.
+There is great vibrant hacker community gathered around OS X and it's one of the main driving forces of the OS.
 There is unfortunately a lot of corporate pressure from Apple as well, but as you already know by now - there are never perfect things, there are always